-[EuroSys'19] Make the Most out of Last Level Cache in Intel Processors Alireza Farshin, Amir Roozbeh, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate: 45/207 ≈ 21.7%)
+[EuroSys'19] Make the Most out of Last Level Cache in Intel Processors.
+Alireza Farshin, Amir Roozbeh, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate: 45/207 ≈ 21.7%)

 We exploited the characteristics of non-uniform cache architecture (NUCA) in recent Intel processors to introduce a new memory management scheme.
 The results of our work showed that our proposed scheme could reduce the tail latencies in latency-critical Network Function Virtualization (NFV) service chains by 21.5%.
 Furthermore, our work demonstrated that optimizing the computer systems and taking advantage of nanosecond improvements could have a higher impact on the performance of networking applications.
-Please follow the links for the paper, the presentation slides, the poster, and the video (EuroSys recording is also available here).
+Please follow the links for the paper, the presentation slides, the poster, and the video (the EuroSys recording is also available here).
 This work has been featured in the Ericsson Blog, Tech Xplore, AlphaGalileo, Twitter, KTH main page, and KTH EECS news.

-[ATC'20] Reexamining Direct Cache Access to Optimize I/O Intensive Applications for Multi-hundred-gigabit Networks Alireza Farshin, Amir Roozbeh, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate: 65/348 ≈ 18.6%)
+[ATC'20] Reexamining Direct Cache Access to Optimize I/O Intensive Applications for Multi-hundred-gigabit Networks.
+Alireza Farshin, Amir Roozbeh, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate: 65/348 ≈ 18.6%)

-[ASPLOS'21] PacketMill: Toward Per-Core 100-Gbps Networking Alireza Farshin, Tom Barbette, Amir Roozbeh, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate: 75/398 ≈ 18.8%)
+[ASPLOS'21] PacketMill: Toward Per-Core 100-Gbps Networking.
+Alireza Farshin, Tom Barbette, Amir Roozbeh, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate: 75/398 ≈ 18.8%)

 [NSDI'22] Packet Order Matters!
-Improving Application Performance by Deliberately Delaying Packets [To Appear] Hamid Ghasemirahni, Tom Barbette, Georgios Katsikas, Alireza Farshin, Massimo Girondi, Amir Roozbeh, Marco Chiesa, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate Spring: 28/104 ≈ 26.9%)
+Improving Application Performance by Deliberately Delaying Packets.
+Hamid Ghasemirahni, Tom Barbette, Georgios Katsikas, Alireza Farshin, Massimo Girondi, Amir Roozbeh, Marco Chiesa, Gerald Q. Maguire Jr., Dejan Kostić (Acceptance Rate Spring: 28/104 ≈ 26.9%)[🏅Community Award Winner!]

 We systematically study the impact of temporal and spatial traffic locality on the performance of commodity servers equipped with high-speed network interfaces.
-Our results show that (i) the performance of a variety of widely deployed applications degrade substantially with even the slightest lack of traffic locality, and (ii) a traffic trace from our organization reveals poor traffic locality as networking protocols, drivers, and the underlying switching/routing fabric spread packets out in time (reducing locality).
+Our results show that (i) the performance of a variety of widely deployed applications degrades substantially with even the slightest lack of traffic locality, and (ii) a traffic trace from our organization reveals poor traffic locality as networking protocols, drivers, and the underlying switching/routing fabric spread packets out in time (reducing locality).
 To address these issues, we built Reframer, a software solution that deliberately delays packets and reorders them to increase traffic locality.
 Despite introducing µs-scale delays of some packets, we show that Reframer increases the throughput of a network service chain by up to 84% and reduces the flow completion time of a web server by 11% while improving its throughput by 20%.
 Please follow the link for the NSDI'22 paper materials (i.e, paper).
 This work has been featured in Ericsson Blog and KTH news.